nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `INDEX` should not exceed the total number of applicants in the displayed applicants list.

 Examples:
-* `list` followed by `mark 2` marks the 2nd applicant listed in RecruitIn as "Done".
+* After using the command `list`, `mark 2` marks the 2nd applicant listed in RecruitIn as "Done".
-* `find n/John` followed by `mark 1` marks the 1st applicant in the results of the `find` command.
+* After using the command `find n/John`, `mark 1` marks the 1st applicant in the results of the `find` command.
-* `list` followed by `mark 2 4 6` marks the 2nd, 4th and 6th applicant listed in RecruitIn as "Done".
+* After using the command `list`, `mark 2 4 6` marks the 2nd, 4th and 6th applicant listed in RecruitIn as "Done".

 ### Unmarking an applicant : `unmark`